rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 # The Next Steps

  - 📲 Testing shows .2s lag time to send and update the UI
- - ⌚️ Access to the gyroscope would be lovely
+ - ⌚️ Access to the gyroscope on the watch would be lovely
  - ⌚️ Handling the watch reachability when the screen turns off
- - ⌚️ Putting together an actual UI with element selection/switching
- - ⌚️ 📱 Putting the watch together with the phone gyro to make entirely new gesture language
  - 🚀 DeckRocket  (https://github.com/jpsim/DeckRocket)

 ^ - I can send faster than .2s
 ^ - DeckRocket

+---
+# The Next Steps

+ - ⌚️ 📱 Entirely new gesture language with the watch and the phone together
+ - ⌚️ Putting together an actual UI with element selection, switching contexts, lists
+ - 📱 3D Touch with the new iPhone 6(+)s

 ---

  - Code: *https://github.com/rodericj/MinorityReportWithWatch*
  - Blog: *http://thumbworks.io*